It is the collective mission of the 52 SUPER SERIES to:

 - Progressively reduce its environmental footprint via practical and meaningful steps.

 The full list of policies and initiatives employed by the sustainability team is a long one, and one that penetrates every level of the organisation.
-Perhaps the biggest grand slam to date though has been the complete removal of single-use plastic bottles from the event.
-The acquisition of a water filtration system and the provision of reusable aluminium water bottles has, in one move, removed over 29,000 single-use water bottles from circulation each year.
+An obvious but valued success to date has been the complete removal of single-use plastic bottles from the event.
+The acquisition of a BlueWater water filtration system and the provision of reusable aluminium water bottles has, in one move negates the use of what otherwise could be up to 30,000 single-use water bottles from circulation each year.

 In addition to this, the 52 SUPER SERIES has: